JuliaSobczak/JuliaSobczak.github.io/_posts/2023-01-04-start-of-the-exumas.md

 The beach was beautiful.
 It ran along the side of an estuary inlet with crystal clear water.
 The sand was fine and soft, countless minuscule shells cascaded in the waves, and mangroves harbored all manner of juvenile marine life.

 Jules and I found an awesome baby shrimp hiding in some submerged plants hunting for its breakfast.
 I scared a sand crab out of his home by accident, it scuttled over to me and buried itself against my foot.
-At the end of the beach mangroves stretched out of sight across the island's interior, I’ve never seen so many at once.
+At the end of the beach, mangroves stretched out of sight across the island's interior, I’ve never seen so many at once.

 ![snail-tree-pic](/images/snail-tree-pic.jpg)